Instant Pot Steamed Broccoli (Zero Minutes)

 This recipe for Instant Pot Steamed Broccoli Florets is so easy!
 This is the perfect healthy side dish to make on busy weeknights.
-Pressure cook the broccoli for zero minutes for perfectly cooked florets.
+Pressure cook the broccoli quickly and efficiently for tender florets.

 You aren’t going to believe how easy and fast it is to make steamed broccoli in the Instant Pot.
+This recipe is tried and true and is one of the best simple side dishes.
 In fact, I gave away my stovetop steamer after I realized how to make broccoli florets in the pressure cooker.

 Broccoli is a member of the cruciferous vegetable family, and is incredibly healthy.
 There are several different types of broccoli including Broccoli Rabe and Broccolini.
-You can also sprout broccoli seeds.
+I like to use just regular broccoli for this recipe.

 Recipe Steps